 Brown Hill residents are encouraged to become members of the Progress Association.
 Annual membership is $2.00.
 The $2.00 payment and form can be submitted to the committee at a meeting.
 Please download and print the Membership Form.

-BHPA monthly meetings for 2020 will be held on the first Tuesday each month from 7.00pm in the rear room of the Brown Hill Hall.
-Remaining meetings for 2020 will be held on:
+BHPA monthly meetings for 2021 will be held on the first Tuesday each month from 7.00pm in the rear room of the Brown Hill Hall.
+Meetings for 2021 will be held on: